Dinety-Team/Dinety/README.md

 ## Android

-1. Download the APK file from [GitHub release page](https://github.com/Dinety-Team/Dinety/release).
+1. Download the file (.apk) from [GitHub release page](https://github.com/Dinety-Team/Dinety/release).
-2. Install the APK file.
+2. Install the file (.apk).
+3. Follow your phone's installation guide and ignore the risk tips.

 ## Notices